opencomputeproject/OCP-Software-GitHub-Process/index.md

 4. Members shall go through to the Project/Sub-Project page and familiarize themselves with the charter, the wiki and current activity within the community.

 5. Members shall familiarize themselves with the OCP Software Development Process.
 Please click [here](https://github.com/opencomputeproject/OCP-Software-GitHib-Process/blob/master/OCP%20Software%20GitHub%20Process.md) more more information.

+## Step-2
+Fill in the required information.

+-   Complete the [Scope.md](https://github.com/opencomputeproject/OCP-Software-GitHib-Process/blob/master/Scope.md) file, which determines the scope of your Working Group and its patent coverage.

+-   Modify [Notices.md](https://github.com/opencomputeproject/OCP-Software-GitHib-Process/blob/master/Notices.md) to add contact(s) for code of conduct issues.

+-   License.md must list the type of OSI license selected for the source code that is included in the specification.
+The default license is MIT, and you may change that to an open source license of your choosing.